hashicorp-services/tfm/site/docs/index.md

-_tfm_ is a standalone CLI for Terraform Cloud and Terraform Enterprise migrations.
+_tfm_ is a standalone CLI for Terraform Community Edition, Terraform Cloud, Terraform Enterprise migrations.

-HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.
+HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements, partners, and customers during:

-This tool has been developed to assist HashiCorp Implementation Services and customer engagements during an migration of TFE to TFC(or another TFE).
-Having a tool allows HashiCorp and the customer the ability to standardize the migration process.
+- Terraform open source / community edition / core to TFC/TFE
+- TFE to TFC
+- TFC to TFE
+- 1 TFC Organization to another TFC Organization